adwolfer/santaR/README.md

 ## Installation

-`santaR` can directly be installed from CRAN with:
+Install the CRAN release of `santaR` with:

 ``` r
 install.packages("santaR")
 ```

-A development version can be obtained from GitHub with:
+The development version can be obtained from GitHub:

 ``` r
 # Install devtools